 Recording the bullets for my new SFX library called BULLETS HD PRO has been quite an experience.
-So far I’ve recorded over a dozen guns from a .22 to a M-60 but nothing had sounded as cool or as strange as recording a Mossberg 590 shooting a special shell called the “Bolo”.
+So far I’ve recorded over a dozen guns from a .22 to a M-60 but nothing had sounded as cool or as strange as recording a Mossberg 590 shotgun with a special shell called the “Bolo”.
 A Bolo is two heavy duty slugs molded on to each end of a 5 inch piece of steel wire and when fire expands 240%.

 I took a short ride up the back mountain and found a nice long shooting range.
 I wanted to get the microphones at least 300 feet away from the blast of the gun but had to settle for around 250 feet.
 I’m sure with more time I could get more range but since this was a test it worked fine.
 The range was not level and had a curved rock face along one side and the other side was open to the valley below.